luchihoratiu/rtc-action/README.md

 This action will use `.rubocop_todo.yml` and will determine if new offenses were added in the current commit.

 How it works:

- - parse `rubocop_todo.yml` and extract number of offenses for each Cop.
+ - get modified files.
- - execute `rubocop --auto-gen-config` to generate the new config.
+ - execute `rubocop --auto-gen-config --format j` to get the offenses for the changed files.
- - parse again `rubocop_todo.yml` and extract number of offenses for each Cop.
+ - move back before the merge cimmut
- - make a diff between old offenses and new offenses.
+ - execute `rubocop --auto-gen-config --format j` to get the offenses for the changed files before the PR.
- - if `new offenses > old offenses` it will print how many offenses were added and to which Cops.
+ - parse again the extracted data and make a  diff between old offenses and new offenses.
- - prints a summary.
+ - print a summary containing the new offenses per file and cop.

 ### How to use PR updates functionality:
  - is recommended to create a separate github user that will only have read access and will post updates.